richardfoltyn/numfort/src/external/lbfgsb_bmnz/README.md

 # L-BFGS-B #

 ## Software for Large-scale Bound-constrained Optimization ##
 L-BFGS-B is a limited-memory quasi-Newton code for bound-constrained optimization, i.e. for problems where the only constraints are of the form l<= x <= u.
 The current release is version 3.0.
 The distribution file was last changed on 02/08/11.

 ## License ##

-This software is freely available, but we expect that all publications describing  work using this software , or all commercial products using it, quote at least one of the references given below.
+This software is freely available, but we expect that all publications describing  work using this software, or all commercial products using it, quote at least one of the references given below.
 This software is released under the "New BSD License" (aka "Modified BSD License" or "3-clause license").

 ## Authors ##